josoflife/Computer-Networking-assignment/README.md

 - IPv4 & IPv6 addressing implemented on all routers and switches
 - VLAN segmentation for Staff, IT, and Management networks
 - HTTP/DNS/DHCP server hosted on Server VLAN
-- Basic security with passwords, port security, and management VLAN (VLAN 99)
+- Basic security with passwords, port security,
 - IPv4 Default Route configured for efficient routing

 ---